 The SDK lets developers activate the most relevant tracking profile from three different pre-built options.

 One can tailor and toggle between the Tracking Profiles during the customer journey.
-For instance, a fast-food chain app might want to set a Visits Tracking profile when a user has just finalized a Click & Collect order, then stop tracking when he picks up the order.
+For instance, a fast-food chain app might want to set a Live Tracking profile when a user has just finalized a Click & Collect order, then stop tracking when he picks up the order.